Ghasak/PythonProgrammingforFinance/Projectfiles/README_P7.md

-# Getting all company pricing data in the S&P 500
+# Combining the S&P 500 Data
-## - Python Programming for Finance p.6
+## - Python Programming for Finance p.7

 Hello and welcome to part 7 of the Python for Finance tutorial series.
 In the previous tutorial, we grabbed the Yahoo Finance data for the entire S&P 500 of companies.
 In this tutorial, we're going to bring this data together into one DataFrame.